Azure-Samples/distributed-az-edge-framework/docs/observability.md

 Details: [Azure Monitor Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/azuremonitorexporter).

-Review the documentation to understand how the mapping of attributes works, and in which tables the traces, logs and metrics are stored in Azure Application Insights.
+Refer to the documentation to get a better understanding of how mapping of attributes works, and in which tables the traces, logs and metrics are stored in Azure Application Insights.

 | OpenTelemetry | Azure App Insights |
 |----------|----------|